scrtlabs/SecretNetwork/docs/upgrade-secret-1-to-secret-2.md

 watch 'secretcli status | jq ".sync_info.catching_up == false"'
 ```

-Once your node is done catching up, you can unjail your validaor:
+Once your node is done catching up, you can unjail your validator:

 ```bash
 secretcli tx slashing unjail --from $YOUR_KEY_NAME --gas-prices 0.25uscrt
 ```

-Your now a validator in `secret-2`! :tada:
+You’re now a validator in `secret-2`! :tada:

 To make sure your validator is unjailed, look for it here: